3DBAG/geodepot/docs/cli.md

 **Description**

-Download any local changes from the remote repository `<name>`, overwriting the local version.
+Download any changes from the remote repository `<name>`, overwriting the local version.
 Geodepot lists the differences between the local and remote, by calling `geodepot fetch` internally and asks for confirmation before overwriting the local.

 **Options**